 As director of The Burridge Center for Finance

 , I am excited by the opportunity to work with the next generation of top finance professionals here in Boulder, Colorado.
 The Burridge Center is the nexus of finance education and finance practice here at the Leeds School.
 We provide multiple forums for students to acquire the necessary skills to get finance jobs and advance their careers.
 Among Burridge activities are a speaker series, an annual conference (typically held on campus) with national and international cutting-edge finance leaders, and student “treks” to meet with potential employers in major markets around the country.
 The Burridge Center partners with the CFA Institute to prepare students for the CFA exams and provide an opportunity for students to participate in the CFA Research Challenge.

 I teach a case-based finance course in the master’s program at the Leeds School.
 The course applies critical finance topics including financial forecasting, working capital management, capital investment analysis, cost of capital, and capital structure to complex, real-life situations involving restructurings, divestitures, financial distress, and mergers and acquisitions.
 Mastery of this core knowledge is vital to advancing a career in finance and it represents a good preparation for important components of the CFA candidate body of knowledge (CBOK).

 Associate Professor of Finance

 The bond markets are about twice the size of the stock markets and therefore represent an essential part of the education necessary for a career as a corporate finance or investment management professional.
-The fixed income course I teach in the one year finance MS program provides practical quantitative tools and detailed information about debt securities and markets – tools necessary for successful career in finance and excellent preparation for the CFA exams.
+The fixed income course I teach in the one-year finance MS program provides practical quantitative tools and detailed information about debt securities and markets – tools necessary for a successful career in finance and excellent preparation for the CFA exams.